dashed/javascript-seed-project/README.md

 With this seed, you should be able to:

 1. Develop in JavaScript
-3. Test in JavaScript
+2. Test in JavaScript
-4. Build and bundle to JavaScript
+3. Build and bundle to JavaScript

-Cycle steps one through three, before finally getting to step four.
-Build and repeat as necessary.
+Cycle steps one through three.
+Repeat as necessary.

 **Note:** Ported from [coffeescript-seed-project](https://github.com/Dashed/coffeescript-seed-project)